davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   functions or when not emitting debugging information.

 externally_visible
-  ``externally_visible`` function attribute
-  This attribute, attached to a global variable or function, nullifies the effect of the :option:`-fwhole-program` command-line option, so the object remains visible outside the current compilation unit.
+  ``externally_visible`` function attributeThis attribute, attached to a global variable or function, nullifies the effect of the :option:`-fwhole-program` command-line option, so the object remains visible outside the current compilation unit.